cypress-io/cypress-documentation/source/guides/guides/test-retries.md

     🖼 Insert screenshot

-4. If it fails a second time, it will make the final third attempt to re-run the test
+4. If it fails a second time, it will make the final third attempt to re-run the test.

     🖼 Insert screenshot